DingSoung/AC-Analysis/crc/README.md

 use table

 ###Usage:
 in c/c++ include the header file and use the functions directly. ex: main.c in swift <...hold on [refer](http://www.cocoachina.com/bbs/read.php?tid=205325) ..>

 ###Different criterion
-refer [Wikipedia](http://en.wikipedia.org/wiki/Polynomial_representations_of_cyclic_redundancy_checks) to add a rule ,for example CRC16 IBM below, uncommant it, and commant the last one
+refer [Wikipedia](http://en.wikipedia.org/wiki/Polynomial_representations_of_cyclic_redundancy_checks) to add a rule ,for example CRC16 IBM below, uncommant it, and commant the last one. the some examples, if I miss any， pull request is welcome

 	/* CRC-16 IBM
 	#define endian16	0